jracelis-hub/my-learning-notes/data_structures_algorithms/README.md

 An algorithm is a set of instructions to finish a task.

+Also the operations that are performed on data structures + set of instructures for executing them

 Algorithm has a clear problem statement.

 These are main questions that should be asked when performing an algorithm: